Fredricknjeri/TimeTable/README.md

 The app will be using  “Flutter ScreenUtil” package to ensure the app design is consistent across all mobile devices.
 The app will be developed using “Stacked” architecture based on provider.
 Font size will scale according to the device’s accessibility setting “font size”.
-I will be using Codemagic CI/CD and others to checkmate when i push, so as i don’t push code with bugs or errors.
+I will be using Codemagic CI/CD and others to checkmate when i push.
 The layout of the codebase will just implement stacked architecture .
 TESTING EVERYTHING FROM UNIT | INTEGRATION | SOME WIDGETS